patrickcping/pingone-go-sdk-v2/management/docs/IdentityProviderPaypal.md

 ### NewIdentityProviderPaypal

-`func NewIdentityProviderPaypal(enabled EnumEnabledStatus, name string, type_ EnumIdentityProviderExt, clientId string, clientSecret string, clientEnvironment string, ) *IdentityProviderPaypal`
+`func NewIdentityProviderPaypal(enabled bool, name string, type_ EnumIdentityProviderExt, clientId string, clientSecret string, clientEnvironment string, ) *IdentityProviderPaypal`

 NewIdentityProviderPaypal instantiates a new IdentityProviderPaypal object This constructor will assign default values to properties that have it defined,